 Contouring and highlighting is a Hollywood-beauty secret that have gained popularity with the masses.

-For this article, I’ll first walk you through the tools you need (as well as my product recommendations, because I’ve tried many and a lot of them don’t really deliver the proper end result) and then after that, the application steps as well as a diagram to help you out.
+For this post, I’ll first walk you through the tools you need (as well as my product recommendations, because I’ve tried many and a lot of them don’t really deliver the proper end result) and then after that, the application steps as well as a diagram to help you out in How to… Contour & Highlight Cheekbones, Part 2.

 First, there’s 3 things you need: